I was asked to ride for Team BootyStrong by Bryan McMillan. And so I accepted the invitation.

 I am very satisfied with the 72 miles.
 There was a time when I first started that I had to prove myself I could finish.
 Today I knew I could finish, even on the “Family Truckster” borrowed bike.
 I just didn’t have time.
 I doubt that I get to try this one again but would love to — on my own bike and with more time before my flight home.

-Ever since saying goodbye to the 4K in Manassas, Va., two 1/2 months ago, I thought about finishing with them.
-I felt that I started with them, from Baltimore to Alexandria, and then to Manassas, and it was great that my west coast trip coincided with their finish.
+Ever since saying goodbye to them in Manassas, Va., two 1/2 months ago, I wondered if I would see them again.
+I rode with them, from Baltimore to Alexandria, and then to Manassas, and it was great that my west coast trip coincided with their finish.

-On the bike path I rode first behind Kelly Schofield.
+We were on a bike path and I first rode behind Kelly Schofield.
 Her rear tire was split and looked as though it would blow at any time.
 I was horrified, knowing the risks one takes on bad tires.
 But a number of the 4K cyclists rode on tires as bad or even worse than Kelly’s.
 With pride.